huggingface/tokenizers/CONTRIBUTING.md

 Short runnable snippet, please.
 If we cannot paste it into a terminal and see your bug, it is not a reproducer.

+We don't want 500 lines long AI description of the issues.
+So as much as possible, please speak with code, minimal and let's make sure we don't waste each other's time!

 ## Opening a pull request

 **You are responsible for the code you push.** If you cannot explain every line